ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2026/2026-09-18-mysql-to-postgresql-migration.md

 Honest answer up front: **I did not capture a formal benchmark before and after.** No pgbench runs, no latency percentiles, no throughput table.
 But there was one very clear real-world signal in production: the system felt noticeably lighter after the swap.

-This was the surprise for me: during the MySQL phase, the host was often sitting around a **~1% load average** and felt like it was busy waiting on database work; after PostgreSQL, the same workload was much calmer and the load average dropped to **below 0.5**.
+This was the surprise for me: during the MySQL phase, `top` commonly showed the host around a **1.5 load average**; after PostgreSQL, the same workload was much calmer, with the load average generally around **0.3-0.5**.
 That is not a formal benchmark, but it was a very real operating observation from the box itself.
 It is exactly the sort of thing that makes you revisit your assumptions about "all databases are roughly equivalent" — in this case, MySQL was clearly dragging the server harder than PostgreSQL for this workload.

 What I *can* say, and why I wasn't worried: